Random-user420/bestKabu/README.md

 - Dark mode toggle
 - Autologin
 - Custom highlighting
-- Timer to the next lesson
+- Time remaining until the next lesson

 ## Chromium based special
-If you use the Extension from Github for chromium based brwosers, use the "chromium-changes" branch instead of main.
+If you use the Extension from Github for chromium based browsers, use the "chromium-changes" branch instead of main.
 Because there are custom modifications for those browsers.

 # Contribution Guide